 Oxford Montreal 4.0 gloves review

-The Montreal 4.0 is one of the latest gloves to be added to British brand Oxford Products’ line-up alongside the fourth generation of its award-winning Montreal textile suit.
+The Oxford Montreal 4.0 is one of the latest gloves to be added to the British brand’s line-up alongside the fourth generation of its award-winning Montreal textile suit.
 The company doesn’t specify the seasonal recommendations, but they are clearly aimed at tourers and designed to cope with wet and cold rides.

 They are made with a textile outer and this is backed with Oxford’s own Dry2Dry membrane, for waterproofing and breathability.
 There is a leather panel that covers the heel of the palm and runs out to the outer edge of the hand and the little finger for improved abrasion resistance in case of a fall – the instinct is to put the hands out.